 Waggrakine becomes a Microsoft Partners in Learning Worldwide Mentor School.

-On August 2012 Waggrakine was announceed as a Worldwide Microsoft Innovative Mentor School Worldwide.
-One of only two at the time in Australia.
+On August 2012 Waggrakine was announceed as a Worldwide Microsoft Innovative Mentor School for 2013 and 2014.
+One of only two additional schools at the time in Australia.

 See full story on the Microsoft site, click here.

 Waggrakine joins the ranks of Worldwide Mentor schools.